Do you dream of owning a horse?

 Bad weather includes thunderstorms, hail, heavy rain, extreme cold, extreme winds, blizzards, that kind of weather.

 Horses tend to like to stay outside in most weather but in these circumstances, most horses like a shelter from these elements and it is safer for your horse.
+I have heard from a couple horse owners from the years who have had horses struck by lightning.

 At the very least your horse should have a secure outdoor shelter with 3 solid sides facing away from where the wind usually blows.